5t3ph/moderncss-dot-dev/src/posts/resource-the-complete-guide-to-centering-in-css.md

 date: 2020-05-17
 ---

-> _This is the eleventh post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 How could I write a series called "Modern CSS Solutions _to old CSS problems_" without covering the classic question:

 > "How do I center a div?"